Runrunit/chrome-extension/README.md

 # Runrun.it Task Manager

+### How to install the extension

+- First clone the repository.
+- Inside the project folder, install the dependencies `npm install`.
+- Build the extension: `npm run build`.
+- Go to chrome://extensions/ and make sure you're in `developer mode`.
+- Click on Load Unpacked, and select the `dist` folder inside the project folder.
+- Done! :)

+______
-## A Chrome extension to manage your Runrun.it tasks
+### A Chrome extension to manage your Runrun.it tasks

 To learn more about Runrun.it go to [http://runrun.it/](http://runrun.it/)